forwards/website_source/content/data.md

 ### Current Efforts

 The survey sub-team is focused on monitoring diversity and exploring obstacles, motivations, and involvement of useRs in the community.
 Diversity will be monitored via basic demographic summaries from specifically designed surveys or other community surveys (e.g. useR! feedback survey).

 ### Former Efforts

 The taskforce collates data on the gender breakdown and other demographics of contributors to the R project, particularly R Foundation supported activities.
-For many of the gender summaries the gender is predicted based on first name, giving a rough approximation that assumes binary gender categories.
+For many of the gender summaries the gender was predicted based on first name, giving a rough approximation that assumes binary gender categories.

 ## Packages

-### Maintainer Gender 2017
+### Maintainer Demographics 2017

 In [Pinto, Wiese & Dias (2018).
 How Do Scientists Develop Scientific Software?
 An External Replication](http://gustavopinto.org/lost+found/saner-rene2018.pdf), the authors surveyed CRAN maintainers that self-identified as a scientist.
 The survey was conducted starting in late November 2017 and ending in early January 2018.
 The respondents were contacted by email and asked to complete an online questionnaire, with a response rate of 24% (a total of 1,553 responses).

-<div class="commentbox"> In 2017, 10.9% of package maintainers who identified as scientists were women. </div>
+<div class="commentbox"> In 2017, 11.0% of package maintainers who self-identified as scientists were women or non-binary. </div>

-- 44.6% of respondents identify between 30 and 40 years of age at the time of the survey.
+- 44.6% of respondents self-identified between 30 and 40 years of age at the time of the survey.

-- Overwhelmingly, 80.0% of respondents identified as either having completed or are in progress of completing a doctorate degree.
+- Overwhelmingly, 80.0% of respondents self-identified as either having a completed or in-progress doctorate degree.

-- Almost half (48.9%) of the respondents identify as being located in Europe and another 34.1% as being located in North America.
+- 16.5% of the respondents self-identified as being located outside of Europe or North America.

 <br>

 <div style="display: flex; justify-content: center">
 <img src="../images/pinto_et_al_2018_gender_plot.png"
-    alt="In 2017, of the package author surveyed, 10.9% of respondents self-identify as female, about 88.2% identify as male, 0.1% of respondents self-identify as non-binary." width = "425"/>
+    alt="In 2017, of the package authors surveyed, 10.9% of respondents self-identified as female, about 88.2% self-identified as male, 0.1% of respondents self-identified as non-binary." width = "425"/>
 <img src="../images/pinto_et_al_2018_age_cats_plot.png"
-    alt="44.6% of respondents identify between 30 and 40 years of age at the time of the survey.
-23.1% identify being younger than 30 and 31.7% as being older than 40 years of age.
+    alt="44.6% of respondents self-identified between 30 and 40 years of age at the time of the survey.
+23.2% self-identified being younger than 30 and 32.0% as being older than 40 years of age.
 The remainder did not provide an answer. " width = "425"/>
 </div>